nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Value proposition**
 1. One easy-to-access place to track each student’s individual progress
-2. Makes TA’s lives easier by removing the need to manually filter students
+2. Makes CS1101S TA’s lives easier by removing the need to manually filter students
 3. Easier and more convenient to manage and schedule meetings with students
 4. Manage students faster than a typical mouse/GUI driven app
-5. Constraint: won’t be able to actually grade assignments using FRIDAY

 ### User stories